Gopal-student21/Portfolio/README.md

 This is my portfolio site.

 ## Dependencies
-I used react npm node.js
+I used react and npm node.js